Clementi & Company

 Saturday, June 25, FREE

 Forget about TV, time to get off your couch and head outside!
-At 1 pm listen to a read-aloud during Storytime with Literacy INC. From 1:30-4 pm, blow giant bubbles, make your own ice-cream, create a work of art and play historic games on the lawn at King Manor.
-Tour the museum for free.
+At 1 pm listen to a read-aloud during Storytime with Literacy INC. From 1-4 pm, blow giant bubbles, make your own ice-cream, create a work of art and play historic games on the lawn at King Manor.
+Teaching artist Rejin Leys, will show visitors how to create handmade paper using a recycled materials.
+Her traveling art program, PulpMobile will be located on the grounds of King Manor.

 Hands-on-History: Fly a Kite